moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 Runs the Android app in debug mode.

 This script will launch the app on the first available connected device it is found.
 You can override this behavior by passing the argument `--deviceId <device id>` where `device id` can be obtained from the output of `list:android:devices` script.

 ## `npm run start:android:prod`

 Runs the Android app in release mode.

 This script will launch the app on the first available connected device it is found.
 You can override this behavior by passing the argument `--deviceId <device id>` where `device id` can be obtained from the output of `list:android:devices` script.

-## `npm run build:android:js:dev`
+## `npm run bundle:ios:js:prod`

-This script will create a non-optimized JavaScript bundle targeted for debugging purposes targeted to the Android platform.
+This script will create an optimized, production-ready JavaScript bundle targeted to the iOS platform and its respective source map.

-You can find the bundle file, `index.android.bundle`, in the project's root directory.
+You will find the the bundle file, `index.ios.bundle`, in the directory `ios/`.
+The source map file, `ios.bundle.map`, is created at the project's root directory.

-## `npm run build:android:js:prod`
+## `npm run bundle:android:js:prod`

-This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform.
+This script will create an optimized, production-ready JavaScript bundle targeted to the Android platform and its respective source map.

-You can find the bundle file, `index.android.bundle`, in the project's root directory.
+You will find the the bundle file, `index.android.bundle`, in the directory `android/app/src/main/assets/`.
+The source map file, `android.bundle.map`, is created at the project's root directory.

-## `npm run build:android:aab:prod`
+## `npm run build:android:aab`

-This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle) configured for the staging environment.
+This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle).
 This is the binary that you should upload to the Google Play Console to release the app.

 You can find the AAB file at `android/app/build/outputs/bundle/<release|debug>/app.aab`.

-## `npm run build:android:aab:staging`
+## `npm run build:android:apk`

-This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle) configured for the staging environment.
-This is the binary that you should upload to the Google Play Console to release the app.
+This script will create a production-ready Android Package (APK).

-You can find the AAB file at `android/app/build/outputs/bundle/<release|debug>/app.aab`.
+You can find the APK file at `android/app/build/outputs/apk/release/app-release.apk`.

 ## `npm run list:ios:simulators`